Dipsacus: Cultivation and uses

-Fuller's teasel (the cultivar group Dipsacus fullonum Sativus Group; syn.
-D. sativus) historically saw wide use in textile processing, providing a natural comb for cleaning, aligning and raising the nap on fabrics, particularly wool.
+Since Roman times, Fuller's teasel (the cultivar group Dipsacus fullonum Sativus Group; syn.
+D. sativus) was widely used in textile processing, as it provides a natural comb for cleaning, aligning and raising the nap on fabrics, particularly wool (i.e. 'fulling').
 The product of the teasing process is called teased wool.
 The cultivar differs from the wild type in having stouter, somewhat recurved spines on the seed heads.
 The dried flower heads were attached to spindles, wheels, or cylinders, sometimes called teasel frames, to raise the nap on fabrics (that is, to tease the fibres).
 By the 20th century, teasels had been largely replaced by metal cards, which can be made uniformly and do not require constant replacement as the teasel heads wear.
 However, some people who weave wool still prefer to use teasels for raising the nap, claiming that the result is better; in particular, if a teasel meets serious resistance in the fabric, it will break, whereas a metal tool will rip the cloth.

 Teasels are also occasionally grown as ornamental plants, and the dried heads are used in floristry.

 Teasels have been naturalised in many regions away from their native range, partly due to the import of fuller's teasel for textile processing, and partly by the seed being a contaminant mixed with crop seeds.

 Common teasel (Dipsacus fullonum) and cut-leaved teasel (Dipsacus laciniatus) have both been observed as invasive species in the United States.
 Common is more widespread, but cut-leaved is more aggressive.

 Due to the chemical dipsacus saponin C, Dipsacus asper has medically significant procoagulant properties, likely due to an increase of intracellular calcium, and apoptosis of mitochondria.
 This presents a considerable risk to the average user but may be beneficial in certain circumstances.